HPV vaccine: Coverage

 Measures have been considered including requiring insurers to cover HPV vaccination and funding HPV vaccines for those without insurance.
 The cost of the HPV vaccines for females under 18 who are uninsured is covered under the federal Vaccines for Children Program.
 As of 23 September 2010, vaccines are required to be covered by insurers under the Patient Protection and Affordable Care Act.
 HPV vaccines specifically are to be covered at no charge for women, including those who are pregnant or nursing.

 Medicaid covers HPV vaccination in accordance with the ACIP recommendations, and immunizations are a mandatory service under Medicaid for eligible individuals under age 21.
 In addition, Medicaid includes the Vaccines for Children Program.
 This program provides immunization services for people 18 and under who are Medicaid eligible, uninsured, underinsured, receiving immunizations through a Federally Qualified Health Center or Rural Health Clinic, or are Native American or Alaska Native.

 The vaccine manufacturers also offer help for people who cannot afford HPV vaccination.
 GlaxoSmithKline's Vaccines Access Program provides Cervarix free of charge 1-877-VACC-911 to low-income women, ages 19 to 25, who do not have insurance.
 Merck's Vaccine Patient Assistance Program 1-800-293-3881 provides Gardasil free to low-income women and men, ages 19 to 26, who do not have insurance, including immigrants who are legal residents.

 Opposition in the United States

 The idea that the HPV vaccine is linked to increased sexual behavior is not supported by scientific evidence.
 A review of nearly 1,400 adolescent girls found no difference in teen pregnancy, incidence of sexually transmitted infection, or contraceptive counseling regardless of whether they received the HPV vaccine.
 Thousands of Americans die each year from cancers preventable by the vaccine.
 A disproportionate rate of HPV-related cancers exists amongst LatinX populations, leading researchers to explore how communication and messaging can be adjusted to address vaccine hesitancy.

 Insurance companies

-There has been significant opposition from health insurance companies to covering the cost of the vaccine ($360).
+In 2007, there was significant opposition from health insurance companies to covering the cost of the vaccine ($360).
+As of 2026, the estimated cost in the United States is $257/dose, largely covered by insurance.